by Calculated Risk on 8/10/2018 09:00:00 AM

-CPI-W was up 2.9% year-over-year in August, and although this is very early - we need the data for September - my current guess is COLA will probably be just under 3% this year, the largest annual increase since 2011.
+CPI-W was up 3.2% year-over-year in July, and although this is very early - we need the data for August and September - my current guess is COLA will probably be close to 3% this year, the largest annual increase since 2012.

 Contribution and Benefit Base

 The contribution base will be adjusted using the National Average Wage Index.
 This is based on a one year lag.
 The National Average Wage Index is not available for 2017 yet, but wages probably increased again in 2017.
 If wages increased the average of the last three years, then the contribution base next year will increase to around $132,000 in 2019, from the current $128,400.